idris-2/Scala-Hangman/README.md

 Feel free to fork the repository and submit pull requests for any improvements or bug fixes.
 Contributions are always welcome!

----

-## **License**

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

-## **Acknowledgments**

-- ASCII art inspired by various online sources.
-- Functional programming concepts learned from the book *Functional Programming in Scala*.